status-im/bigbrother-specs/data_sync/mvds.md

 ### Flow

-A maximum of one payload is sent to peers per epoch, this payload contains all `ACK`, `OFFER`, `REQUEST` and `MESSAGE` records for the specific peer.
+A maximum of one payload SHOULD be sent to peers per epoch, this payload contains all `ACK`, `OFFER`, `REQUEST` and `MESSAGE` records for the specific peer.
 Payloads are created every epoch, containing reactions to previously received records by peers or new records being sent out by nodes.

-Nodes have two modes with which they can send records: `BATCH` and `INTERACTIVE` mode.
+Nodes MAY have two modes with which they can send records: `BATCH` and `INTERACTIVE` mode.
 The following rules dictate how nodes construct payloads every epoch for any given peer for both modes.

 #### Interactive Mode